A recent study suggests that people with a history of head hits are more likely to suffer cognitive difficulties and depression as the years pass.

 Providing unsurpassed legal service to Maryland patients injured by medical malpractice

-Well-respected in the legal community, Schochor, Federico and Staton, P.A. has more than 35 years of successful experience representing clients and their families injured through medical negligence.
+Well-respected in the legal community, Schochor, Staton, Goldberg, and Cardea, P.A. has more than 35 years of successful experience representing clients and their families injured through medical negligence.
 When you suffer serious medical injury due to the fault of others in Washington, DC, Baltimore, or elsewhere in the US, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation today.